IkigaiLabsETH/ikigAI/README.md

 # ikigAI ChadGPT

-### Code serves as the canvas where thoughts and concepts are painted using the dialect of machines.
+### Code serves as the canvas where concepts are painted using the dialect of machines.

 <p align="left">
     <a href="https://livethelife.tv" target="_blank"><img src="public/other/apple-touch-icon.png" alt="IkigaiLabsXYZ" width="100" /></a>